All the EL bases

 In the chart:

-The frame of each basis is to show the proportion and the location of the basis shape clearly.
+The frame of each base is to show the proportion and the location of the base shape clearly.

-The numbers of each basis is for another identification;
+The number of each base is for another identification, as well as the ASCII.

 The amount of the bases